nmehta001/notes/money/mse-academy/4_understanding_mortgages.md

 You should not see a mortgage as a product you have to stick with until it comes to term and all money is repaid to the lender.
 As it’s the largest outgoing expense for most households, you should take the opportunity to switch to a better deal when it makes financial sense.

-## 4.2 Ditching a fixed-rate mortgage
+## 4.3 Ditching a Fixed-Rate Mortgage

 Another trigger for remortgaging that arises under certain interest rate conditions is when making an early repayment of an existing fixed-rate deal and moving to a new mortgage makes financial sense.